Mixed martial arts: Fatalities

-On February 27, 2014, 29-year-old Booto Guylain was transported to Johannesburg General Hospital to be treated for swelling and bleeding on the brain after suffering a KO loss via elbow in the last round of his fight in South African promotion “Extreme Fighting Championship Africa”.
+On February 27, 2014, 29-year-old Booto Guylain was transported to Johannesburg General Hospital to be treated for swelling and bleeding on the brain after suffering a KO loss via elbow in the last round of his fight in South African promotion "Extreme Fighting Championship Africa".
 He was unable to make a recovery, and after one week in the hospital he was pronounced dead.

 On April 9, 2016, 28-year-old João Carvalho, died following a Total Extreme Fighting event at the National Stadium in Dublin (Ireland).
 The Portuguese fighter was beaten by technical knockout in a fight on 9 April 2016 against Charlie Ward, and fell ill twenty minutes after the fight.
 He was taken immediately to Beaumont hospital, where he underwent emergency brain surgery, but died two days later.

 On July 15, 2017, after a TKO loss resulting from unanswered punches in the second round of his fight, 37 year old Donshay White became unresponsive and collapsed in his locker room and was rushed to the KentuckyOne Health Sts.
 Mary & Elizabeth Hospital in Kentucky.
 He was soon pronounced dead and was revealed to be caused by hypertensive/atherosclerotic cardiovascular disease.

-Another death occurred in the UK on 17 November 2019 when 26-year-old Saeideh Aletaha died in hospital after being knocked out in the third round of a contest at Central Hall in Southampton that was part of the Fast and Furious fight series.

 Legality of professional competitions

-Australia

-MMA in Australia is permitted in all States and Territories of Australia by various combat sports authorities and organizations.
-There is debate about the use of the cage, which was banned in Victoria in 2007 and then relegalized in 2015.
-The cage was banned in Western Australia in 2013, but its use was again permitted in 2017.

-Bahrain

-MMA is legal in Bahrain.
-Bahrain National MMA Federation (BNMMAF) has been set up under the patronage of Sheikh Khalid bin Hamad Al Khalifa and the jurisdiction of the Sports Minister Sheikh Nasser bin Hamad Al Khalifa.
-The development of MMA in the nation is convened through KHK MMA, which also owns Brave Combat Federation, which is the largest Mixed Martial Arts promotion in the Middle East.
-Bahrain will be hosting World MMA Amateurs Championship 2017 supported by International Mixed Martial Arts Federation.